 Data Extraction

 All available data from 1988 through 2009 were queried.
 Patients admitted for primary head and neck cancer with a primary procedure of surgical resection in the maxillary, frontal, ethmoid, or sphenoid sinuses were identified.
 Higher-risk surgeries were identified by orbital or skull base involvement as well as surgeries requiring neck dissection.
-Incidences of in-hospital mortality as well perioperative morbidity such as post-operative infections, cardiopulmonary complications, hemorrhagic complications, nerve palsies, and deep vein thrombosis were identified.
+Hospital mortality andperioperative morbidity such as post-operative infections, cardiopulmonary complications, hemorrhagic complications, nerve palsies, and deep vein thrombosis were identified.

 Statistical Analysis